 “This is the real liberation of women”

-In the following video, scientist Dr Anna Fitzgerald describes how Jeremy Griffith’s explanation of the human condition brings desperately needed reconciling understanding to the relationship between men and women — an issue that has been a source of great trauma and suffering for humankind, and which forms the subject of F. Essay 31 and F. Essay 33.
+In the following video, scientist Dr Anna Fitzgerald describes how Jeremy Griffith’s explanation of the human condition brings desperately needed reconciling understanding to the relationship between men and women—an issue that has been a source of great trauma and suffering for humankind.

 The Transcript of this video